pankajraut1/business_card_new/README.md

   Save locally and sync to Firebase.
 Works offline; syncs when online.

 - 📤 Export as PDF (Interactive)
-  A4 landscape PDF with clickable actions: call, maps, email, Instagram, website.
+  PDF with clickable actions: call, maps, email, Instagram, website.

 - 📷 QR Codes
   Generate and scan QR to share/save cards seamlessly.